 House Hydrant V2

 In-wall outdoor faucet system w/ vacuum breaker.
-Same materials and connection system as our award-winning House Hydrant V1, now with an added atmospheric vacuum breaker for enhanced backflow prevention.
-Meets all ASSE 1019-A standards.
+Same materials and connection system as our award-winning House Hydrant V1, now with an added atmospheric vacuum breaker for anti-siphon protection.
+ASSE approved for all 50 states.

 House Hydrant V2